Update 06/01/17 – My thoughts and recommendations on the new Phantom 4 Pro & 4 Pro +: Phantom 4 Pro – Thoughts & Best Image Settings.

 - Polar Pro’s NDs come in different models.
 The Gunmetal series are available in ND 4, ND 8, ND 16, and ND 32.
 The Shutter Series are available in ND 16, ND 32, and ND 64.
 Polar Pro says the Shutter Series are multi-coated making for a better corrected image with less lens flare.
 The Polar Pro filters are well marked, more robust than DJI’s filters, and they have a small lip making them easier to attach and to remove.
 They weigh a gram or two more than DJI’s filters but the Phantom 4 gimbal appears to handle them with ease.
 Since the Polar Pro filters have that lip they do not fit DJI’s gimbal lock.
 Polar Pro makes their own gimbal lock which fits their filters and DJI’s.
 In testing, I was seeing an overall color shift when comparing Polar Pro’s Gunmetal Series to its Shutter Series.
 Polar Pro’s Customer Service has told me that that should not be the case.
 They have been very responsive and they are sending me a new set of the Shutter Series filters to try out.

-- From what I have seen so far, filming in 4K, even with its low data rate, is preferable to filming in 2.7K or 1080 even if the output is 1080.
-The footage is more detailed.
+From what I have seen so far, filming in 4K, even with its low data rate, is preferable to filming in 2.7K or 1080 even if the output is 1080.
+The footage is more detailed. <- I have crossed out my initial thoughts since with further testing I found that 2.7K was significantly sharper and more detailed than 4K on the Phantom 4.
+See this blog post for a deep dive into the Phantom 4’s video image quality – I Can See Clearly Now.

 To sum up the above, my experience to date has been treat the Phantom 4’s camera much like a DSLR’s, but with even more caution.
-Picture Profile “None” with Custom Settings of 0, -1, -1, for Sharpness, Contrast, and Saturation has worked well as a starting point if filming in 4K (with 2.7K start at -1 for Sharpness).
+Picture Profile “None” with Custom Settings of 0, -1, -1, for Sharpness, Contrast, and Saturation has worked well as a starting point if filming in 4K and with -1 for Sharpness if filming in 2.7K.
 You can experiment with other settings.
 Odds are it will depend upon the subject matter.
 You should also shift to -1 on the sharpness scale when filming in 4K if you are not able to get close to a 180 degree shutter angle.

 Notes about Into the Woods